7 lessons I gained as a self-employed artist

 I'm that kind of person who loves to make all the possible scenarios in my head.
 Sometimes it's helpful, sometimes not so much, haha.
 But from that, I learned one important thing about myself.
 If I have something to reach, I achieve that in the end.
 But the best part is all the efforts I put to do so.
 That goal somewhere on the horizon keeps me motivated and inspired to work harder.

 4. Maintain quality and deliver value

-As a doll artist I have to maintain quality of my dolls and deliver value.
-People who purchase my art are getting not only the doll, but the feeling and the story behind it too.
+As a doll artist, I have to maintain the quality of my dolls and deliver value.
+People who purchase my art are getting not only the doll but the feeling and the story behind it too.
 Every time I must accomplish that level when every tiny detail is telling you how special and exclusive this interior doll is.
 All the small things matters here: packaging, nice additions like doll certificate, elegant business card or discount for another item.
 I consistently seeking what I can improve and make the whole experience even better.

 5. Schedule time to work and manage it wisely

 To develop a habit of scheduling time to work is very important.
 When you can set up your own working hours it's really easy to end up working too much or not doing any work at all.
 To be persistent and have a schedule helps you to stay productive and meet the deadlines in time.
 I think I have some space to be better at this.
 But from the first day of working by myself, I saw that discipline is the key to success.

 6. Communicate and promote